 Every effort is made to provide accurate and up-to-date information, however, the university reserves the right to change without notice statements concerning rules, policies, fees, curricula, courses or other matters when necessary.

-This publication was prepared by the Graduate Studies office, Ward Edwards, Suite 1800 and University Relations, Administration 302, University of Central Missouri, Warrensburg, MO 64093.
+This publication was prepared by the Graduate School and International Admissions, Ward Edwards 1800 and University Relations, Administration 302, University of Central Missouri, Warrensburg, MO 64093.